 In-between spaces—thresholds, semi-exterior zones, plazas, ramps—serve a critical role in this project.
 They decelerate experience, offering moments of ambiguity and encounter.
 Unlike corridor-like circulation or clearly zoned seating, these transitional spaces invite pause, drift, and improvisation.
 They are fertile grounds for unexpected use.

 This aligns with Homi Bhabha’s theory of the Third Space, where hybridities emerge through cultural and spatial negotiation.
-In Coffee x People, this is less about cultural hybridity and more about programmatic hybridity—the way architecture allows use to shift between modes: from resting to observing, from gathering to retreating.
+In Coffee x People, this is less about cultural hybridity and more about programmatic hybridity—the way architecture allows us to shift between modes: from resting to observing, from gathering to retreating.

 In an increasingly programmed urban environment, such ambiguity is radical.
-It introduces the possibility of not-knowing—a rare quality in commercial architecture.
+It introduces the possibility of not knowing—a rare quality in commercial architecture.

 The design challenges the private-commercial binary by opening the building to its surroundings.
 Through its plaza, visual openness, and lifted mass, the café becomes a semi-public node—one that supports urban continuity and informal social infrastructure.